golsun/DialogRPT/README.md

 # DialogRPT: pretrained dialog response ranking models

 How likely a dialog response is upvoted by people and/or trigger more replies?
-This is what [DialogRPT](arxiv) is learned to predict.
+This is what **DialogRPT** is learned to predict.
-It is a set of dialog response ranking transformer-based models trained on millions of human feedback data, presented at [EMNLP'20](https://2020.emnlp.org/).
+It is a set of dialog response ranking transformer-based models trained on millions of human feedback data.
+The [paper](https://arxiv.org/) is accepted by [EMNLP 2020](https://2020.emnlp.org/).

 ## Interactive Demo